 Debit card

 When you open a checking account at a bank or credit union, you’ll typically receive a free debit card.
-A debit card looks like a credit card, but when you swipe it or enter its information for payment, the funds are directly deducted from your checking account.[1]
-On the other hand, credit cards offer a revolving line of credit that users pay back after they spend with the card.
+Although it looks like a credit card, a debit card takes money directly from your bank account when you use it to make a payment.
+Credit cards offer a revolving line of credit that users pay back after they spend with the card.

-If you choose to pay with a debit card, your insurance company can keep your card number on file and automatically charge you each month.
+If you pay your premium with a debit card, your insurer may keep the card number on file and automatically charge you each month.
 That way, you don’t have to worry about missing a payment or lapses in coverage.

 You’ll need to make sure you have enough money in your account to cover the payment when it’s due.
 Otherwise, you risk overdraft or returned payment fees from your bank and late payment fees from the car insurance company.